Middlebury Shield

 A. Who Are Confidential Resources?

-Confidential Resources include the staff of the Center for Health and Wellness, the staff of the Chaplain’s office, Middlebury Safe and Confidential Advocates (“MiddSafe”) [2] or other medical, counseling, support or religious personnel and volunteers who are required by law to maintain confidentiality.
+Confidential Resources include medical and support staff of the Center for Health and Wellness (including SANE nurses), Chaplains within the Scott Center, Middlebury Safe and Confidential Advocates (“MiddSafe”), and staff within Counseling Services who are required by law to maintain confidentiality.

 Middlebury encourages individuals to use confidential services.
 Individuals who seek those services should understand that confidentiality is not absolute and that those resources may have ethical or legal obligations to report certain information to others.
-As one example, Confidential Resources are typically obligated under state law to report instances of child abuse.
+As one example, Confidential Resources are typically obligated under state law to report instances of child abuse, or to make limited disclosures as necessary to address an imminent risk of physical harm to the reporting Party or another person.
+Exceptions to confidentiality are governed by the law of the state in which the Confidential Resource is located.

 B. Participation and Cooperation

-Supportive measures are non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the complainant or the respondent before or after the filing of a formal complaint or where no formal complaint has been filed.
+Supportive measures are non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the Reporting Individual or the Respondent before or after the filing of a formal complaint or where no formal complaint has been filed.
 Such measures are designed to restore or preserve equal access to the recipient’s education program or activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties or the recipient’s educational environment, or deter sexual harassment.
-Supportive measures may include but are not limited to:

 It is not necessary to file a complaint with Middlebury, participate in an adjudication process, or file a criminal complaint in order to request supportive measures from Middlebury.

-Where a complainant reportedly subjected to Sexual Harassment makes a request for supportive measures like those described above, Middlebury will consider the request and provide those Supportive measures which are reasonably available and reasonably allow for the preservation or restoration of access to or participation in Middlebury programs.
+Where a Reporting Individual reportedly subjected to Sexual Harassment makes a request for supportive measures like those described above, Middlebury will consider the request and provide those supportive measures which are reasonably available and reasonably allow for the preservation or restoration of access to or participation in Middlebury programs.

-Students or employees seeking supportive measures should direct their request to the CRTIX Coordinator, HROs, Human Resources, dean, or program director, as appropriate.
-The request will be evaluated and responded to by the CRTIX Coordinator or designee (e.g. HRO, Student Life Dean, or program director) after consultation, as needed, with the appropriate authority or authorities for the school or program at issue.
+Students or employees seeking supportive measures should direct their request to the CRTIX Coordinator, Deputy CRTIX Coordinator, Human Resources, dean, or program director, as appropriate.
+The request will be evaluated and responded to by the CRTIX Coordinator or designee (e.g. Deputy CRTIX Coordinator, Student Life Dean, or program director) after consultation, as needed, with the appropriate authority or authorities for the school or program at issue.
 The CRTIX Coordinator is ultimately responsible for coordinating the effective implementation of supportive measures.
 Factors to be considered in determining whether to provide certain supportive measures may include the following:

 Middlebury will maintain as confidential any supportive measures provided to a party, to the extent that maintaining such confidentiality would not impair the ability of Middlebury to provide the supportive measures.
 As such, Middlebury may need to disclose some information about the individual to a third party to provide the supportive measures in a timely manner.
 The following individuals are typically responsible for determining what information should be disclosed and to whom it should be disclosed: CRTIX Coordinator, an HRO, dean, Public Safety officer or program director.
 The decision to disclose information will be made after careful consideration of possible alternatives to disclosure and/or limiting the information provided to the third party as much as possible without compromising Middlebury’s ability to provide the supportive measures.